Gravitational wave from extreme mass-ratio inspirals as a probe of extra dimensions: Numerical method and Results

 \subsection{Gravitational wave flux and orbital phase}

 In Fig.~(\ref{fig:flux}), we present the plot of gravitational flux as a function of orbital radius $\hat{r}$ for two sets of tidal charge parameter values: one for relatively large values of tidal charge parameter $Q\in \left[0.1,1\right]$ (left plot) and one for smaller values of tidal charge $Q\in \left[10^{-6},10^{-2}\right]$ (right plot).
 In both cases, we compare the flux value with that of a Schwarzschild black hole, corresponding to $Q=0$.
-Throughout the paper, we assume the inspiral of $30~M_\odot$ black hole into a supermassive black hole of mass $10^{6}~M_\odot$, such that the mass ratio is $q=3\times 10^{-5}$.
-However, we note that the gravitational wave flux is independent of the mass ratio in the leading order of $q$.
+Throughout the paper, we assume the inspiral of $30~M_\odot$ black hole into a supermassive black hole of mass $10^{6}~M_\odot$, such that the mass-ratio is $q=3\times 10^{-5}$.
+However, we note that the normalized gravitational wave flux is independent of the mass-ratio in the leading order of $q$ (see \ref{flux_formula}).